liberland/Constitution/Liberland-constitution.md

 * **§II.5.** No law shall allow for the private property be fully or partially taken for the public use without the consent of, and mutually agreeable compensation to, the owner.
 * **§II.6.** No law shall create victimless and/or consensual crimes.
 * **§II.7.** No law shall mandate any person to associate and/or transact with any other person; nor shall it prohibit it.
-* **§II.8.** No law shall abridge the freedom of thought and feeling, or their peaceful expression or dissemination, as in speech, press and other media, artistic depiction, or religious practice; nor shall any law promote or hinder any religion, artistic culture, gender or specific community.
+* **§II.8.** No law shall abridge the freedom of thought, feeling, belief, opinion, and conscience, or their peaceful expression or dissemination, as in speech, press and other media, artistic depiction, or religious practice; nor shall any law promote or hinder any religion, artistic culture, gender or specific community.
 * **§II.9.** No law shall abridge the right to assemble peacefully where no rights of others are infringed.
 * **§II.10.** No law shall establish the institution of slavery, conscription, indenture, or any other form of involuntary servitude, within the Free Republic of Liberland, or in any place subject to its jurisdiction.
 * **§II.11.** No law shall abridge the right of any person to use or issue any commodity or item as currency; nor shall the Public Administration of the Free Republic of Liberland engage in any form of monetary regulation or currency issue; nor shall it establish any Central Bank.